SWITCHaai Shibboleth Training 2015

 To start with the training, perform the following steps:

-- Download the image Shibboleth Training VM image (about 1.7GB)
+- Download the image Shibboleth Training VM image (no longer available)

 - Open the Image with Virtual Box or VMWare Player/Fusion